-Vampire Counts Hrmies
+Vampire Counts Armies

-The backbone of the new army (pun intended) is formed legions of Skeletons and Zombies, supported by the packs Ghouls/slavering Dire Wolves and Wights both mounted a b on foot.
-Vampire Bats give the army some much-needed fly support, and Banshees, with their ghostly howl, are canable of slaving heavily-armoured opponents.
+The backbone of the new army (pun intended) is formed from legions of Skeletons and Zombies, supported by the packs of Ghouls, slavering Dire Wolves and Wights both mounted and on foot.
+Vampire Bats give the army some much-needed flying support, and Banshees, with their ghostly howl, are capable of slaying heavily-armoured opponents.

 The awesome Black Coach carries the remains of a great and ancient Vampire Lord.
-The/Black Coach is one of the mo powerful elements of the army, and is simply a must for a Vampire Count army.
-Don't take my word for it - look at 1 model and the rules!
+The Black Coach is one of the mos powerful elements of the army, and is simply a must for any Vampire Count army.
+Don't take my word for it - look at the model and the rules!

-As you can see, the army includes several new units and troop types which were developed and playtested over a period year.
-This is a good place to express my eternal gratitude David Cain and his gaming group for their invaluable external playtesting and for their feedback, suggestions and comments
+As you can see, the army includes several new units and troop types which were developed and playtested over a period of a year.
+This is a good place to express my eternal gratitude to David Cain and his gaming group for their invaluable external playtesting and for their feedback, suggestions and comments.

 The army of the Vampire Counts has much hidden strength and subtle power.
-While a budding Warhammer general find the army relatively easy to get to grips with, there is also plenty of scope for complex new tactics and strategies for veteran generals.
-All the new options in the army list allow to invent and try out radically different stratagems and ploys, and you will be experimenting with the new possibilities for many months to come.
+While a budding Warhammer general will find the army relatively easy to get to grips with, there is also plenty of scope for complex new tactics and strategies for veteran generals.
+All the new options in the army list allow you to invent and try out radically different stratagems and ploys, and you will be experimenting with the new possibilities for many months to come.